 Under current legislation, each client school may determine the length of time that data about individuals is held in Earwig after that individual ceases to have a day-to-day relationship with the school.

 By default, in order to fulfil its obligations for historic data an performance analysis under its contract with schools, Earwig will retain all media and associated metadata for five years after the last User tagged to that media has been Archived.
 Then it will be deleted.
-However, any client school may change the retention period by advising Earwig of this in writing.
+However, any client school may change the retention period for that school by requesting a different retention period in writing.